-Posted May 1st, 2009 by Brian
+Posted October 7th, 2009 by Matt

 I think this is the perfect out of conference game for Texas.
 Minnesota is a BCS conference opponent that will help the strength of schedule but is also a team Texas should beat 90% of the time.
 Of course, any opponent is better than the Arkansas States of the world.